giorgospan/Selective-Overhead-Mirroring/README.md

      1. MirrorManager thread sends a *LIST* request to its respective ContentServer providing it with delay, which will be used later by the ContentServer during data transfer.

      2. ContentServer responds back with a list of directories and files available for mirroring to the MirrorServer.
-The manager thread stores this list in a limited-size buffer, shared by the worker threads.
+The manager thread stores this list in a limited-size queue, shared by the worker threads.

    * **Worker Threads** :

       They run in parallel and are responsible for mirroring and storing the files in MirrorServer.
 More precisely, worker's task can be described by the following steps:

-      1. Worker thread extracts a directory/file from the buffer.
+      1. Worker thread extracts a directory/file from the buffer(queue).

       2. It then sends a FETCH request to the ContentServer serving this specific directory/file.